 School and nursery groups can enjoy time on the ice that’s reserved exclusively for education groups.
 Find out more.

-Can I use my Locals' Pass to go skating?
+Can I use a Locals' Pass to go skating?